CLSherrod/clsherrod.github.io/projects.md

 permalink: /projects/
 ---
 ## Projects
-**2023 - Writing a business thriller book**
+**2023 - Writing a business thriller book**<br>
-<p>Currently learning how to write fiction for a future business thriller based on past business experience.</p>
+Currently learning how to write fiction for a future business thriller based on past business experience.

 **2022 - [Customer Relationship Management Markdown](https://github.com/CLSherrod/crm-markdown)**
 Track your contacts using plain text Markdown and wiki-style backlinks.